Braces straighten teeth and correct bite problems, but existing cavities can delay your treatment timeline.

 What are dental braces?

-Dental braces are prescribed to straighten and align teeth.
+Dental braces straighten and align teeth.
 They are commonly used to treat problems such as gaps between teeth, underbites, overbites, and overcrowding.
 Braces gradually shift teeth into the ideal positions by applying minimal force over time.

 Types of Braces